 Shift-Coach is when testers and test managers trends towards being coaches and facilitators of the testing activities.
 Shift-Coach is more about leading the testing than leading the testers to paraphrase from @DevToTest Joe DeMeyers blog post.

 The ground breaker for this trend, is to me, the talk “How I Lost My Job As a Test Manager” presented at Test Bash 2015 by Stephen Janaway.
-Stephen explains how reorganization of the test manager role forced him to be more a facilitator than embedded in the teams.
+Stephen explains how reorganization of the test manager role forced them to be more a facilitator than embedded in the teams.
 Similarly many other great test managers talk more and more about people skills and coaching, especially in agile projects.
 I want to define shift-coach around the facilitation testing activities, and place testers that doubles as scrum masters in the Shift-Deliver trend.

 In traditional (v-model) projects testing has often included people that were not professional testers; – in user acceptance tests this has often been business subject matter experts.
 The testing was done by someone with the best knowledge of the topic, and that may not have been the professional tester.
 That more and more projects do this – more and more, is a big challenge for many testing folks.
 But it is a significant trend in testing world of 2016.

 Shift-Coach trend is visible when Alan Page talks at Test Bash Philly 2016: